logo elektroda

 The main microcontroller is Puya PY32F002AF15P6TU, used as PY32F030.
 All the pieces I checked worked, but the manufacturer does not guarantee the existence of the peripherals I am using.

-The schematic of the whole audio output is almost 100% copied from the Raspberry Pi, only there the more expensive NC7WZ16 is used, which can also be inserted here without any modifications.
+Schematic the entire audio output is almost 100% copied from the Raspberry Pi, only there the more expensive NC7WZ16 is used, which can also be inserted here without any modifications.
 It's just a buffer, so it sounds the same.

 In the first version there was no buffer but only a low-pass filter and unfortunately the operation of the memory operation card was very clearly audible.
 Adding a separate 3.3v stabiliser and buffer has SIGNIFICANTLY improved the sound quality.